 Other rights.

-According to clause 2 of Article 12 No. 118-FZ, the bailiff also has the right to:
+According to clause 2 of Article 12 No. 118-FZ, the bailiff also has the right:

-• Give instructions for the implementation of executive actions to the participants in the process.
+• Give instructions to carry out executive actions to participants in the process.

 • Use non-residential premises for storage of seized property with the consent of the owner.

-• Summon the participants in the proceedings according to the executive documents.
+• Call the participants in the proceedings according to the writs of execution.

-• Seek assistance from law enforcement officials, the migration service, military personnel and other persons who can provide any assistance in enforcement proceedings.
+• Seek assistance from law enforcement officials, migration services, military personnel and other persons who can provide any assistance in enforcement proceedings.

-• Verification of documents of persons attending the hearing.
+• Checking documents of persons present at a court hearing.

 • Personal search of those present.